partokarwat/partokarwat.com/content/post/google-io-2017.md

 ## Assisting the Driver: From Android Phones to Android Cars

+Android Auto app available for cars that don't have a build in navigation system.

+Audi Q8 integrates Android.
+(Talk by Alfons Pfaller with very limited english)

+Volvo is also partnering with Android.
+(Talk by Henrik Green)

 ## New release & device targeting tools or: how I learned to stop worrying & love Android diversity!

+Test your new app updates with Open Beta.

+Staged rollout is possible for new releases.

+You can now download older apk releases from the developer console.

+Release notes can be entered by copy&paste to developer console.

+The Release Dashboard from developer console allows you to compare against previous releases and analyze the state.

+New Device Catalog UI in the developer console.

 ## What's new in Google's IoT platform?
 Ubiquitous computing at Google

+IoT = Internet of Things

+IoT plattform from Google is Android Things and can be found [here](https://developer.android.com/things)

+You can build your own hardware boards with Android Things.

+Find an example of Android Things & TensorFlow [here](https://github.com/androidthings/sample-tensorflow-imageclassifier)

 ## What's New in Android